-- Noise levels would exceed the recommended 'noise affected' criterion (45 dB(A)) as per the EPA's Interim Construction Noise Guideline at 6 non-associated receivers for construction of the turbines.
-Noise levels would be well below the highly noise affected criteria of 75 dB(A). - Recommended conditions: - o restrict works to standard construction hours; - require Neoen to minimise noise during construction by implementing mitigation measures as per ICNG; and - o require Neoen to monitor and minimise construction vibration and apply strict limits for blasting. - Construction traffic noise would comply with the NSW Road Noise Policy at all receivers. - Operational noise levels would not exceed the Department's Wind Energy: Noise Assessment Bulletin criteria of 35 dB(A) at any non-associated residences.
+- Construction noise levels would exceed the recommended 'noise affected' criterion (45 dB(A)) as per the EPA's Interim Construction Noise Guideline at 6 non-associated receivers for construction of the turbines.
+Noise levels would be well below the highly noise affected criteria of 75 dB(A). - Construction traffic noise would comply with the NSW Road Noise Policy at all receivers. - Operational noise levels would not exceed the Department's Wind Energy: Noise Assessment Bulletin criteria of 35 dB(A) at any non-associated residences. - The Friends of Kentucky special interest group commissioned a peer review of Neoen's Noise Impact Assessment.
+The Department acknowledges the concerns raised in the review, however the Department considers the information provided by Neoen to be appropriate. - Recommended conditions: - o restrict works to standard construction hours; - o require Neoen to minimise noise during construction by implementing mitigation measures as per ICNG; and - o require Neoen to monitor and minimise construction vibration.